top of page

 Trusts

-Otherwise, your Will is a very good way to create a trust you may wish to put in place such as where you would prefer children or grandchildren not to inherit significant sums until they have reached a certain age, such as 21 or 25.
+Otherwise, your Will is a very good way to create a trust, such as where you would prefer children or grandchildren not to inherit significant sums until they have reached a certain age, such as 21 or 25.

 Be in control.
 Be Certain